LordSnoosh/SEIR2222/work/w10/d4/01-intro-spas-and-mern-stack.md

 ### Concept 1: Client/Server Communication via AJAX

-As you've seen the `fetch` API and utilities such as Axios & jQuery's AJAX methods can be used to send HTTP requests to a server using JavaScript instead of using forms and links in the page.
+As you've seen, the `fetch` API, as well as utilities such as Axios & jQuery's AJAX methods can be used to send HTTP requests to a server using JavaScript instead of using forms and links in the page.

 With AJAX, the server responds to an HTTP request with an HTTP response that usually contains a JSON payload in the response body.